 - 1/4 lb (1 stick) unsalted butter, at room temperature

 - 1 tsp baking soda

 - 1 tsp vanilla extract

 Preheat oven to 350° F and grease a 9×5×3 loaf pan.

-Combine the wholegrain pastry flour, ground flax seeds, baking soda and salt in a large mixing bowl.
+Combine the whole-grain pastry flour, ground flax seeds, baking soda, and salt in a large mixing bowl.
 In another bowl or a stand mixer cream together the butter and sugar until light and fluffy.
 Add the eggs one at a time, beating well.
-Mix the dry ingredients into the butter, sugar and eggs mixture and then add the mashed bananas, sour cream and vanilla extract.
+Mix the dry ingredients into the butter, sugar, and egg mixture and then add the mashed bananas, sour cream, and vanilla extract.
 Stir well and pour into the loaf pan.

-Bake 1 hour, until cake tester comes out clean.
-Turn out onto rack to cool.
+Bake 1 hour, until a cake tester comes out clean.
+Turn out onto a rack to cool.